 It might only be February, but we are so excited about welcoming girls back to Rockbrook in 2021!
 After all the challenges and sacrifices everyone has faced this past year, we’ve been thinking about camp, dreaming about camp, and feeling really good about what a summer in the heart of a wooded mountain will provide.

-A Hello from Sarah and Jeff
+Hello from Jeff and Sarah

 As the coronavirus pandemic conditions have been changing, we have been considering how every aspect of life at camp might be affected.
 Working with guidance from the American Camp Association and our state Health Department, we’ve been identifying essential principles and protocols that will guide us as we adjust how certain things are done at camp.